 Despite facing an abrupt 6.8% decline in Q1 of 2020, the Chinese government announced that their economy was back on track, marking a positive 3.2% economic growth no less.

-According to the National Bureau of Statistics of China, their total value of industrial enterprises in August 2020 grew by 5.6% compared to 2019.
-Likewise, their Index of Services Production increased by additional 4%, which has been the driving force behind the economic shift from July to August.
+The country’s total value of industrial enterprises in August 2020 grew by 5.6% compared to 2019.
+Likewise, their Index of Services Production increased by an additional 4%, which has been the driving force behind the economic shift from July to August.

 2. China earned $139 billion in 2018 from Foreign Direct Investments (FDIs).

-Data gathered by the United Nations Conference on Trade and Development indicate that, in 2018, China had the second-highest FDI inflow in the world, with a total of $139 billion.
+Economic growth of China statistics shows how, in 2018, the country had the second-highest FDI inflow globally, with a total of $139 billion.
 The only country that surpassed this number was the US.

-Despite the criticism and suspicions they face in foreign politics, China remains the second-largest global investor and a substantial financial source for technology companies around the world— China invested $1.8 billion into US tech companies in the first quarter of 2019.
+Despite the criticism and suspicions they face in foreign politics, China remains the second-largest global investor and a substantial financial source for technology companies worldwide — China invested $1.8 billion into US tech companies in the first quarter of 2019.

-5. They run the world’s biggest infrastructure investment project.
+5. China runs the world’s biggest infrastructure investment project.

 The Belt and Road Initiative was first introduced in 2013 by China’s President Xi Jinping as the country’s way to accelerate infrastructure development, boost its foreign cooperation, and improve China’s economic growth graph.

-6. It is home to the highest number of billionaires.
+6. Greater China is home to the highest number of billionaires — 1,133.

-8. They are working toward becoming the “manufacturing superpower.’’
+9. China is working toward becoming the “manufacturing superpower” by 2025.